jina-ai/jina/docs/tutorials/chatbot.md

                 doc.embedding = embedding
 ```

 `MyTransformer` exposes only one endpoint: `encode`.
-This will be called whenever we make a request to the flow, either
+This will be called whenever we make a request to the Flow, either
 on query or index.
-The endpoint will create embeddings for the indexed or query documents so that they can be used
+The endpoint will create embeddings for the indexed or query Documents so that they can be used
 to get the closed matches.
 ```{admonition} Note
 :class: note